7 Best Private Email Services

 Swisscows is a Switzerland based Internet company which offers a great portfolio of useful apps.
 Most people may know its search engine but it also offers an email service.
 Swisscows search engine has been in game for a long time and is a very good engine as a privacy respecting one.
 The email service is however somewhat newer.
 The email web client runs on open-source software

-Swisscows initially offered a free plan but to prevent spam sign ups, it is now entirely paid.
+Swisscows initially offered a free plan but to prevent spam sign-ups, it is now entirely paid.
 Also, as they don’t sell their users to highest bidder they run their service by never sharing data for ads or monetizing users.
-It makes sense to go premium only.
-The email itself is very easy to use and has a nice interface along with a calming theme.
+The email itself is very easy to use and has a nice interface along with a calming basic theme.
 There is no other offering such as files, notes or calendar, just a solid email experience.

 End-to-End Encryption like almost all other services requires user input.
-You can add your keys in the client or use Mailvelope for PGP End-to-End Encryption.
+You can add your keys in the webmail client or use Mailvelope in browser for End-to-End Encryption.
 Email can only be accessed using web browser currently as there is no Linux app yet.
 But Thunderbird can be used to access them on Linux.

 Swisscows bring a complete ecosystem of internet security along with search engine and email also offers drive storage, a browser based VPN add-on and a messaging app, teleguard.
 So, it has created an ecosystem of its own.
 This email service can be a pretty good if you combine all these service and are happy with them.